Awarded with

 On successful completion of this module, you’ll be awarded with a downloadable 1 hour CPD Certificate to include in your portfolio.

-Both ME/CFS and long COVID may present with a plethora of symptoms and taking a good history is paramount, particularly whilst we await more accurate and readily available clinical biomarkers.
+Both ME/CFS and long COVID often do not present with fatigue; patients may complain of a plethora of multisystem symptoms, including non-specific viral symptoms that reduce the ability to work, study or care for others and themselves.
+Taking a good history is paramount, particularly whilst we await more accurate and readily available clinical biomarkers.
+Research is revealing a variety of patient-specific biomarkers and genes that may predispose them to developing ME/CFS.

-ME/CFS is no longer a diagnosis of exclusion and patients should be reviewed regularly and new symptoms investigated as they would normally.
-ME/CFS, long Covid, Lyme disease, endometriosis, fibromyalgia, POTS (postural tachycardia syndrome), MCAS (mast cell activation syndrome), and other autoimmune and connective tissue diseases need to be diagnosed and coded.
-The economic and social impact of chronic disease affecting often young, otherwise productive individuals is a burden that every one of us will bear and it is the responsibility of all healthcare professionals to update their own knowledge to be able to offer early and accurate diagnosis and support.
+ME/CFS is no longer a diagnosis of exclusion.
+Patients should be reviewed regularly and new symptoms investigated as they would normally.
+ME/CFS, long COVID, Lyme disease, endometriosis, fibromyalgia, POTS (postural tachycardia syndrome), MCAS (mast cell activation syndrome), and other autoimmune and connective tissue diseases can often be recognised and diagnosed.

 This online CPD module is designed to update and assess your clinical knowledge and patient management of the evolving international biomedical narrative on Myalgic Encephalomyelitis / Chronic Fatigue Syndrome.
 On successful completion of this module, you will have an improved understanding of: